6 minute read

 Last year Facebook announced it would stop running Atlas, purchased by the company just 3 years prior, as an ad server.
 This decision signaled a move away from trying to build a product to directly compete with Google DoubleClick.
 Instead, they’d hone in on the strongest piece of their Atlas offering: their audience data.
 Fast forward to 2017, when, Facebook entered the header bidding game, opening up their Audience Network data to select partners.
-Notably, Amazon, who is looking to make digital advertising a “meaningful part of the business”in 2017, is included on Facebook’s list of approved partners.
+Notably, Amazon, who is looking to make digital advertising a “meaningful part of the business” in 2017, is included on Facebook’s list of approved partners.
 Both companies are setting their sights on the reigning king of advertising: Google.
 So who will win?
-Here’s a look at what’s going on with the three heavy-weights.

 A recent study by eMarketer indicates Facebook is quickly catching up to Google in market share for digital ad spending in 2017.
 Facebook now accounts for 39.1% of all money spent on display advertising taking market share away from the likes of Google and Twitter.
 The company’s momentum in the display market can be attributed to their rich user data and time spent on their platform.
 Additionally, Instagram is helping to drive Facebook in the mobile display market, accounting for more than 20% of their mobile revenue.
 Looking to increase their market share.
 Facebook announced in March they would open up their header bidding product on a broader scale to mobile web publishers.
 Those looking to access the product can do so through a very select group of partners: Amazon Publisher Services, Sonobi, AppNexus, Sortable, Index Exchange, and Media.net.
 It’s hard to predict how this move will play out and if Facebook has plans to broaden their offering.
 However, it does indicate Facebook is looking to close the gap with advertising giant Google.